 I like working that way — being able to spread everything out like a big old kitchen table, and to not have to worry about taking the time to make and label layers and yada yada yada.
 Once you get in the groove, using Illustrator for things like this goes FAST.

 The key is to think of your brand board like a “grid” — you’ll want to make sure everything lines up.
 Use rulers and guides and the “align” tool to make sure everything is pixel-perfect.

-Download the FREE Brand Board Template for Adobe Illustrator
+Download the FREE Brand Board Template for Canva (No Opt-In Required!)

 Taughnee Stone is an award-winning designer, brand strategist, and location-independent business owner for over 15 years.
 Originally from Anchorage, Alaska, she now lives in Croatia with her husband, energetic Samoyed, and three bossy cats.